-5.1 In order to facilitate the move of Housing Repair calls into Customer Services, it is proposed that additional resource will be recruited into the Customer Services team.

-- 5.2 Based on current call volumes it has been estimated that a 0.5 FTE (fully trained) is required.
-Because it is not possible to divert housing repair calls to just one Customer Services operative, and Housing Repair calls would need to be distributed across the wider team, the new staff member would need to be capable of handling calls from across the spectrum of services the team currently supports including waste, benefits, council tax and recovery, National Non-Domestic Rates Return (NNDR), rent enquiries, housing options enquiries, pest control, environmental health etc. - 5.3 The two options the team has considered are a full-time Modern Apprentice, which would allow time for training to be incorporated in their weekly duties or a 0.5 FTE fully trained Customer Services Advisor.
+- 5.1 In order to facilitate the move of Housing Repairs calls into Customer Services, it is proposed that additional resource will be recruited into the Customer Services team. - 5.2 Based on current call volumes it has been estimated that a 0.5 FTE (fully trained) is required.
+Because it is not possible to divert Housing Repairs calls to just one Customer Services operative, and Housing Repair calls would need to be distributed across the wider team, the new staff member would need to be capable of handling calls from across the spectrum of services the team currently supports including waste, benefits, council tax and recovery, National Non-Domestic Rates Return (NNDR), rent enquiries, housing options enquiries, pest control and environmental health etc. - 5.3 The two options the team has considered are a 0.5 FTE fully trained Customer Services Advisor, or a full-time Modern Apprentice, which would allow time for training to be incorporated in their weekly duties.
 The costs of the two options are: